The views expressed by the hosts on this program are rooted in a daily relentless and unstoppable pursuit of the truth.

 God bless her.

-Um she represents a lot of my friends that are black that um feel very strongly that the way this country is going is very bad.
+The lady that spoke right before me, she represents a lot of my friends that are black, that feel very strongly that the way this country is going is very bad.

-And I think part of the problem is we don't have strong representation and the Republican Party that can counter like you do.
+And I think part of the problem is we don't have strong representation in the Republican Party that can counter like you do.

 I wish you were in the Republican Party.